shahzadnaeem/new-debug-demo/README.md

 - Open the `debug.js` file in the `Explorer`
 - Switch to `Run and Debug`

 You should see something similar to the following image.
 Please note the red circles to the left of lines 50 and 61 in the `Editor`.
-These are `breakpoints` and program executions will stop at these when `debug.js` is run using the `Debugger`
+These are `breakpoints` and program executions will stop at these when `debug.js` is run using the `Debugger`.
+If you do not see the `breakpoints` you can add/remove them by hovering you mouse to the left of a line number and click.

 ![Initial Debug](images/Initial-Debug.png)